— The Relics of Errus by Gordon Greenhill

 - Erintenda — A town at the fork in the River Erintenda, where shipping proceeds both down the man-made Erintenda branch to Eddigen as well as east as the River Garland toward Garlandvale.

-- Eddigen — Great northern sea port of Garlandium, located in the Bay of Eddigen.
+- Eddigen — The principle sea port of Garlandium, located in the Bay of Eddigen.

 - Kartaan — A fortified supply town at the top of the Garland Ridge.